I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Interview Summary:

 George Summerfield was born Heinz Günther Sommerfeld in Berlin in June 1933 to parents Margot and Franz Sommerfeld.
-He is the twin of interviewee Peter Summerfield.
-His father Franz was a civil servant who lost his job shortly after Hitler came to power.
-The family depended on mother Margot, a haute couture dressmaker, to support the family.
-George and his twin were sent to a Jewish kindergarten.
-Their mother would take them there by tram.
-On the 10th of November 1938, on the way to the kindergarten, from the window of the tram, they saw the Fasanenstrasse synagogue burn.
-George recalls the sense of dread as they had recently been to the synagogue for an event for children at Simchat Torah.
+He is the slightly older twin of Peter Summerfield (RV262).
+His father Franz was a civil servant and had lost his job shortly after Hitler came to power.
+The family depended on mother Margot who was a Haute couture dressmaker to support the family.
+George and his twin were sent to a Jewish kindergarten, where their mother took them to by tram.
+On the 10th of November 1938, on the way to school, they saw the synagogue burn, where they had only recently attended an event for the festival of Simcha Torah.

-On their arrival at Liverpool Street station, the Central British Fund picked the family up and put them in a hotel for two weeks.
-Shortly after, they moved to a room in Chiswick, where George and Peter were given places at Chiswick and Bedford Park High school.
-The family later moved to Eastbourne.
-From there, George’s father was arrested and interned on the Isle of Man.
-George, Peter and his mother moved back to London, as ‘enemy aliens’ were not allowed to stay on the coast.
-They lived in a room in Chalk Farm and spent every night in Tottenham Court Road Underground Station because of the Blitz.
-They boys first went to a local primary school where they were bullied as ‘Germans’ but then the Hall School in Swiss Cottage offered them two places for one school fee.
+When they arrived at Liverpool Street station, the Central British Fund picked the family up and put them up in a hotel for two weeks.
+Shortly after, they moved to a room in Chiswick.
+The family then moved to Eastbourne.
+When their father was arrested and taken to internment on the Isle of Man, George, Peter and his mother moved back to London, as ‘enemy aliens’ were not allowed to stay on the coast.
+They lived in a room in Chalk Farm and spent every night in Tottenham Court Road Underground Station which functioned as a bomb shelter because of the Blitz.
+George’s mother went to Woburn House regularly to organise their emigration to the USA.
+They were bullied at the local primary school for being ‘Germans’ and then moved to The Hall School in Swiss Cottage.

-The family joined Belsize Square Synagogue.
-George and Peter were the only two children of that age in the community.
-They also started performing, singing and tap dancing for the synagogue, the Blue Danube Club and for American troops.
-George and Peter went to William Ellis Grammar School and received scholarships to study in Oxford.
-They completed their National Service and were sent on active duty to Egypt and Malta.
+The family joined Belsize Square Synagogue and George and Peter were they only children of that age in the community.
+They started performing, singing and tap dancing for the synagogue, for the Blue Danube, and American troops.
+George and Peter went to William Ellis Grammar School and received scholarships to study in Oxford (Pembroke College).
+They were sent on active duty to Egypt and Malta as part of their national service.

-In 2021 George participated in a BBC film series called ‘Saved by a Stranger’ and was put in touch with the son of Rolf Schädler, the caretaker who saved their lives.
+In 2021 George and Peter participated in a BBC film series called ‘Saved by a Stranger’ and was put in touch with the son of Rolf Schädler, the caretaker who saved their lives.
 George’s parents had been in touch with Rolf after the war and they repaid the money they owned him and send some care packages but then lost touch with the family.
-George was very pleased to be able to meet Rolf’s son on Zoom (Due to Covid-19).
+George was very pleased to be able to meet Rolf’s son on Zoom.

 Key words: Berlin.
 Transit Visa to UK.
 Visa for USA.
 Late escape from Berlin.
 Eastbourne.
 Twin Performers.
 Blue Danube.
 Belsize Square Synagogue.
 Swiss Cottage.
 The Hall School.
 William Ellis Grammar School.
 Military Service in Egypt.
 Oxford University.
-Career Analysts.
+Career Analyst.
 BBC Saved by a Stranger.
-Memoirs.